Phalaenopsis × lotubela

 Phalaenopsis × lotubela is a species of epiphytic orchid native to the island Sumatra of Indonesia.
 It is a hybrid of Phalaenopsis cornu-cervi and Phalaenopsis javanica.

 Discovery

 This species was first noticed to be distinct in 2018 by Gus Benk, who had found it among other Phalaenopsis species, such as Phalaenopsis cornu-cervi, Phalaenopsis javanica and Phalaenopsis fimbriata.
 It had previously been known by local people.

 Etymology

 The specific epithet lotubela is derived from the name, which local people call this species.
 It refers to the hill, where it was found.

 Description

 Phalaenopsis × lotubela is an epiphytic plant with 5–7, 12–20 cm long and 6–9 cm wide leaves.
-The pendent, 14–18 cm long inflorescence bears 5–10, sequentially opening, 3-3.5 cm wide flowers with a yellow ground colour and redish brown transverse barring.
+The pendent, 14–18 cm long inflorescence bears 5–10, sequentially opening, 3-3.5 cm wide flowers with a yellow ground colour and reddish brown transverse barring.
 The sepals have acute tips.
 The labellum, which bears white trichomes, is 1 cm long and 0.5 cm wide.